bsgriggs/mendix-interval-action/README.md

 ## Interval Action

-Call a Mendix action based on an interval.
-Automatically remove the interval when the page is unloaded.
+Call a Mendix action based on an interval/periodically.
+Automatically removes the interval when the page is unloaded.

 ![demo](https://github.com/bsgriggs/mendix-interval-action/blob/media/Demo.png)

 ## Features

+-   Run an action periodically
 -   Number of milliseconds can be dynamic
 -   Debug mode to log when the action is executed to the browser console
+-   Automatically removes the interval when the page is unloaded

 ## Usage